 For students from the mainland China a number of PhD fellowships is available through the China Scholarship Council, and details can be found on the dedicated website on the CSC programme of the university.
 Check out the closing dates carefully (as they tend to change considerably).
 Notice that an offer from St Andrews must be made before the CSC makes its selection.
 This means you should contact us well in advance to the deadline.
 Notice also that a proof of fluency in English is required already at the stage of application.

 Additional scholarships for applicants from Commonwealth countries are available through the international Commonwealth Scholarship and Fellowship Plan.
 There are various programmes depending on the country of origin.
 Deadlines are usually once per year but the closing date is different for each programme, and the availability of a specific programme is also a fluctuating factor unfortunately.

 The university has a page on postgraduate funding that has a considerable list of funding opportunities.

 There are two ways to join us as a postdoc.
 By direct funding through a grant from us, which is not available currently.
 Or by a personal grant from you.
-There are a number of funding possibilities around, from EPSRC, EU-Marie-Curie, Commonwealth Rutherford Fellowships, grants from your home country, etc. It is best to get in touch directly with Bernd Braunecker to discuss the options.
+There are a number of funding possibilities around, The Royal Commission for the Exhibition of 1851 Fellowships, Royal Society Newton International Fellowships, Royal Society Dorothy Hodgkin Fellowship, Stephen Hawking Fellowships, EU Marie-Sklodowska-Curie Fellowships, Commonwealth Rutherford Fellowships, Leverhulme Trust Early Career Fellowships, Royal Society University Research Fellowship.
+Furthermore if your home country is not the UK then there be postdoc grants from your national science foundations.
+It is best to get in touch directly with Bernd Braunecker to discuss the options.